littlebearsplaygroup/littlebears-website/content/disclaimer.md

 draft: false
 weight: 51
 ---

-Please be aware that you are solely responsible for your child during the bern, and any use of our toys and infrastructure is at your own risk.
+Please be aware that you are solely responsible for your child during the playgroup, and any use of our toys and infrastructure is at your own risk.